flatcar-archive/flatcar-docs/os/booting-on-ikoula.md

   </div>
 </div>

-If you click on it, you'll have access to a menu that quickly permits you to deploy and configure an instance of Container Linux on a Basic networking zone of your choice:
+If you click on it, you'll have access to a menu that quickly permits you to deploy and configure an instance of Flatcar Linux on a Basic networking zone of your choice:

 <div class="row">
   <div class="col-lg-8 col-md-10 col-sm-8 col-xs-12">